FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 IS IT A GOOD IDEA TO ADD MY SPOUSE AS AN AUTHORIZED USER?

 Because being an authorized user on someone’s card can count against your 5/24 status, I never recommend that you do this.
 If you or your spouse are already an authorized user on a card, just call the bank and ask to have them removed.
-It’s super easy and you will still qualify for the sign up bonus as long as you’re not the primary card holder.
+It’s super easy and you will still qualify for the sign-up bonus as long as you’re not the primary card holder.

 WE ARE A FAMILY OF FOUR, IS IT POSSIBLE TO EARN ENOUGH POINTS FOR ALL OF US TO TRAVEL FOR ALMOST FREE?

 Absolutely!
 Our first trip taken entirely on points was for our family of six to fly to Europe and stay two weeks free.
 We did it again two years later.
-While it takes families a little bit longer to earn enough points, it’s completely doable!
+While it takes families a little bit longer to earn enough points, it’s completely doable.

 WE ARE NOT BIG SPENDERS, IS IT STILL POSSIBLE TO EARN ENOUGH POINTS TO TRAVEL FOR FREE?

 • Southwest Rapid Rewards® Credit Card - There are three personal Southwest cards with minimum spend as low as $1,000 in three months.
 That’s just $333 a month which is doable for many families.
+Keep in mind that several times a year, the sign-up bonus on these cards does increase - and when it does - so does the minimum spend.

 DO YOU KEEP ALL YOUR CARDS OR DO YOU CANCEL THEM?

-HOW DO YOU KEEP EARNING POINTS AFTER EARNING A SIGN UP BONUS?
+HOW DO YOU KEEP EARNING POINTS AFTER EARNING A SIGN-UP BONUS?

 WHAT IS THE BEST HOTEL CARD?